ooz/blog/2021/towards-online-autonomy/README.md

 Stopped/minimized using:

 * [x] **Amazon**: Haven't bought anything there for some time now and recently made a new account, just in case...
-* [x] **XING**: Preferring LinkedIn (and even that is paused since Oct 2020 due to focus on main job + lecturing).
+* [x] **XING**: Used its "one year pause" mode which recently expired, it spammed me again and I deleted it permanently.
-                Put XING in its "one year pause" mode which recently expired, it spammed me again and I deleted it permanently
+                Preferring LinkedIn (and considering moving my data out there, too)
 * [ ] **Twitter**: Not using it anymore, but still have content there I want to migrate
 * [ ] **Gmail**: Contacts aren't migrated yet.
 Haven't actively reached out to anyone regarding the email change, yet